Invertible Manifold Learning for Dimension Reduction: Related Work

 \section{Related Work}

-\textbf{Manifold learning.} \quad Most classical linear or nonlinear DR methods aim to preserve geometric properties of the manifold.
-The Isomap \citep{2000-science-Isomap} based methods aim to preserve the global metric between every pair of sample points.
-For example, \citet{2016-NIPS-RR} can be regarded as such methods based on the push-forward Riemannian metric.
-For the other aspect, LLE \citep{2000-science-LLE} based methods try to preserve local geometry after DR, whose derivatives like LTSA \citep{2004-SIAM-LTSA}, MLLE \citep{2007-MLLE}, etc. have been widely used but usually fail in the high-dimensional case.
-Recently, based on the local properties of mainifold, MLDL \citep{2020-MLDL} has been proposed as a robust locally geometry preserving method implemented by neural network, abandoning the retention of topology.
-In contrast, our method takes preservation of geometry as well as topology into consideration, trying to maintain these properties of manifolds even in excessive dimension reduction, where the target dimension $s'$ is smaller than $s$.
+\paragraph{Manifold learning.} Most classical DR or NLDR methods aim to preserve the geometric properties of manifolds.
+The Isomap \cite{2000-science-Isomap} based methods aim to preserve the global metric between every pair of sample points.
+For example, \cite{2016-NIPS-RR} can be regarded as such methods based on the push-forward Riemannian metric.
+For the other aspect, LLE \cite{2000-science-LLE} based methods try to preserve local geometry after DR, whose derivatives like LTSA \cite{2004-SIAM-LTSA}, MLLE \cite{2007-MLLE}, etc. have been widely used but usually fail in the high-dimensional case.
+Recently, based on local properties of manifolds, MLDL \cite{2020-MLDL} was proposed as a robust NLDR method implemented by a neural network.
+However, those methods ignore the retention of topology.
+In contrast, we take the preservation of both geometry and topology into consideration, trying to maintain these properties of manifolds even in cases of excessive dimension reduction when the target dimension $s'$ is smaller than $s$.

-\textbf{Invertible model.} \quad From AutoEncoder (AE) \citep{2006-science-AE}, the fundamental neural network based model, having achieved DR and cut information loss by minimizing the reconstruction loss, some AE based generative models like VAE \citep{2014-ICLR-VAE} and manifold-based NLDR models like TopoAE \citep{2020-ICML-TopoAE} has emerged.
-These methods cannot avoid information loss after NLDR, and thus, some invertible models consist of a series of equi-dimensional layers have been proposed, some of which aim to generate samples by density estimation through layers \citep{2015-ICLR-NICE} \citep{2017-ICLR-RealNVP} \citep{2019-ICML-iResNet}, and the other of which are established for other targets, e.g. validating the mutual information bottleneck \citep{2018-ICLR-iRevNet}.
-Different from methods mentioned above, our proposed \textit{i-ML-Enc} is a neural network based encoder, with DR as well as maintaining structure of raw data points based on manifold assumption via a series of equi-dimensional layers.
+\paragraph{Invertible model.} From AutoEncoder (AE) \cite{2006-science-AE}, the fundamental neural network based model, having achieved DR and cut information loss by minimizing the reconstruction loss, some AE based generative models like VAE \cite{2014-ICLR-VAE} and manifold-based NLDR models like TopoAE \cite{2020-ICML-TopoAE} and GRAE \cite{2020-GRAE} have emerged.
+These methods cannot avoid information loss after NLDR, and thus, some invertible models consist of a series of equidimensional layers have been proposed, some of which aim to generate samples by density estimation through layers \cite{2015-ICLR-NICE} \cite{2017-ICLR-RealNVP} \cite{2019-ICML-iResNet}, and the other of which are established for other targets, e.g., validating the mutual information bottleneck \cite{2018-ICLR-iRevNet}.
+Different from the methods mentioned above, our proposed \textit{i-ML-Enc} is a neural network based encoder, with NLDR as well as maintaining structures of raw data points based on manifold assumption via a series of equidimensional layers.